mweel1/usa_high_level/grants/personal-profile/index.md

 ## Contacts

-When adding a contact you can add it in clear text, or you can have a direct API link to another contact so when there information changes so does yours.
+When adding a contact you can add it in clear text, or you can send a request to link directly to another contact so when there information changes so does yours or visa versa.

+## Current Job

+This will include your current place of employment and must be updated for each job you start, stop and apply for.

+## Calendar

+You can setup multiple calendars that can be shared and updated between between parties.

 ## Communication

-[Communication lines](./communication/) can be setup between personal profile to make voice calls, and text messaging services.
+[Communication lines](./communication/) can be setup between personal profile to make voice calls.

 # Untied States Post Office

-The USPO would manage all the mail where all communications would be routed through the USPO for national security purposes.
+The USPO would manage all the mail where all communications would be directed through a proxy server at the [National Security Agency](/national-security-agency/) where with warrants e-mails can be retrieved.

-All mail would have to have a category when sent.
+All mail must have to have a category when sent.

+Any mail could have a flag for instant delivery, where a user can disable when received from a sender to normal.

 There would be special govt in-box, and a public in-box.

 Any mail readers that accessed the the in-boxes would have the following requirements for govt emails when received:

-1. It would have to show the government agency associated with the e-mail.
+1. It would have to show the government agency associated with the e-mail along with a link.
 2. A special inbox for govt communications only.
-3. Provide alerts for critical e-mail(s).
+3. Provide an alert for critical e-mail(s).
-4. Provide a confirmation status they received the e-mail when read.
+4. Provide a confirmation status they received the e-mail when read, where a callback URL is called.

-# Application Store

-An application store would be available to use your personal information.
-Associated applications can:

-- Subscribe to events in your personal profile
-- Access personal profile information.
-- Provide access keys for application to application communication.

 # Storage

 A storage provider can be attached to a personal profile where folders and files can be managed.
-For example i-cloud, DropBox, and more.
+For example I-Cloud, DropBox, and more.
 All storage facilities must provide a transfer capability if people want to switch.

 # Keys

 All keys can have meta-data associated with them along with the key.
 For example, a hotel room might have meta data around the room #.
-Furthermore keys can be issued where applications and URls are associated where applications would have direct access to the keys contents without a permission request.
-For example a hotel can provide a key and hotel automation system could have access to that key to receive meta-data, for example the room #.

 ## Vehicle Keys

-Vehicles, and vehicle keys would be in your public profile.
+Keys would be added to the personal profile by oAuth with the manufacturer along with meta-data.

-## Hotel Keys
+## Access Control Keys

-Hotel keys can be provided to your personal profile.

-# Government Border & Animation

-A secure, animated border would appear around certain items on a phone, originating from a personal profile, and visible only when shared publicly.
-This border and animation would be impossible to replicate using the phone itself.

-These borders would apply to:
-• Government IDs
-• Tickets

-Only licensed services would be authorized to update these documents.
+Access control keys can be stored to provide access to buildings, hotels and other locations along with meta-data.

+# Signed Documents

+All signed documents would be stored in your signed documents profile via the [e sign agency](/grants/e-sign-agency/).
+Anytime these documents are displayed in the operating system they would include the USA seal frame.

 # Personal Profile Licensing Service

-A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure only certain operating systems could only request certain information from the personal profile.
+A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure only certain operating systems and applications could only request or post certain information from the personal profile.
 For example Apple would be a license provider to handle authorization events from the personal profile.

-All licensed applications would be logged in the personal profile for foul play.
+# Technical Requirements

+- All personal profile servers must protect from key attacks.
+- When logging in they can only login from the device they are using.
+- All applications that use personal servers must register their domain with the licensing service, where a public key will be provided to interact with personal servers.
+- All tokens that access the personal profile must be stored securely in the operating system.
+- All applications attached to your personal profile can be viewed were access can be revoked.